SQL Compare Launcher (sql_compare.jar)

 • under this category, create (somewhere in the tree) a test with name test1 and with a canonical path set to folder1.

-• create 2 test cases under this test with the name you prefer but necessarily with index 1 and 2 (this is what is used to find the right script on disk).
+• create 2 test cases under this test named testcase1 and testcase1 (this is what is used to find the right script on disk).

 Creating a test campaign

-• create a campaign including only the test tabledemo
+• create a campaign including only the test test1

 • create a campaign session specifying in the configuration: